Lakers rally to snap Grizzlies' winning streak at 11 games - WHIZ News

+“To get a win like this is a momentum swing,” Ham said.
+“The guys were kind of down after the Sacramento game, but we addressed areas that we needed to get better.
+There’s no way we win this game if we didn’t have the type of fight that we had.”

-The Lakers trailed 114-107 before outscoring the Grizzlies 15-7 the rest of the way.
+The Lakers had lost their last three games by a total of 10 points.
+They trailed 114-107 with 3:04 remaining before outscoring the Grizzlies 15-7 the rest of the way.

-Schroeder, who scored 19 points, stole the ball from Desmond Bane near halfcourt and made a layup while being fouled by Bane to tie it at 120.
-Schoeder then made a free throw for the lead.
+Schröder stole the ball from Desmond Bane near halfcourt and made a layup while being fouled by Bane to tie it at 120.
+Schröder then hit a free throw for the lead.

+“We wanted to trap first before we fouled,” said Schröder, who scored 19 points.
+“I saw Bane catch the ball, he had his back to me and I made a play.
+I got the steal, pushed the ball, got fouled and finished the play.”

 After a timeout, Memphis’ Brandon Clarke was fouled with 1.9 seconds remaining.
-He made the first, but missed the second.
-Bane got the offensive rebound, but lost control of it to give the Lakers possession with 0.4 seconds left.
+He made the first free throw, but missed the second.
+Bane got the offensive rebound but lost control of it, giving the Lakers possession with 0.4 seconds left.

 Ja Morant led Memphis with 22 points.
 Clarke and Tyus Jones added 20 apiece, and Steven Adams had 16 points and 17 rebounds.